kareenagauri/FC36-THEITGUY/README.md

 [![Self Help A guide ](https://img.shields.io/badge/Self%20Care-A%20guide%20to%20your%20MH-blue)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-        Most Indians are unaware of how they feel and how to cope up with those.
+        Most Indians are unaware of how they feel and how to cope up with those.'
         So we have come up with a Section who's sole focus is to educate and spread awarness about the common MH issues.
                 1.Medication related to the same